Bbert88/mapping-earthquakes/README.md

 ![overview](./Earthquake_Challenge/images/streets.png)

-The purpose of this project was to create and interactive visualization of Earthquake data using the d3 library to make API calls to retrieve the most recent data on earthquakes which have occurred throughout the world in the past 7 days.
+The purpose of this project was to create an interactive visualization of Earthquake data using the d3 library to make API calls to retrieve the most recent data on earthquakes which have occurred throughout the world in the past 7 days.
 The data was retrieved from [USGS.GOV](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) which is in GeoJSON format.
 The data was read in and then code was written to create the maps, using [Mapbox](https://www.mapbox.com/).
 Each earthquake was mapped and formatted based on its magnitude.
-Different colors as marker sizes were used, as determined by the magnitude.
+Different colors and marker sizes were used, as determined by the magnitude.
 The tectonic plate data was retrieved from [Github](https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json).

 ## Tile Layers and Overlays